 The research so far helped you to uncover:

-- The entire answer box opportunity
+The entire Google Featured Snippet opportunity

-- Keywords that currently trigger the featured snippet
+Keywords that currently trigger the Featured Snippet

 We always recommend dividing required tasks into two groups:

-Template-related tasks that focus on altering entire page templates to deliver better user experience in the answer box.
+Template-related tasks that focus on altering entire page templates to deliver better user experience in the Answer Box.
 These can be great wins because they pay off at scale.

 Naturally, both can be quite demanding.
 For example, updating content on a page might require sourcing additional data or other information to make it more enticing for the featured snippet.

-Similarly, editing template might mean reworking additional pages created with the same template or involving a development team.
+Similarly, editing a template might mean reworking additional pages created with the same template or involving a development team.

 For that reason, we recommend working on pages that need the smallest amount of work first, then slowly moving to updating more demanding content.

 How to Track Featured Snippets: Reporting on Success